JnyJny/meowmeow/articles/00-Multi-File-C-Program.md

 Sometimes we do this when we want to publish a solid public interface but we aren't quite done noodling around with functions to solve a problem.
-In my case, I've written a I/O intensive function that reads eight bytes at a time from the source buffer to decode one byte to write to the destination buffer.
+In my case, I've written a I/O intensive function that reads eight bytes at a time from the source stream to decode one byte to write to the destination stream.
 A better implementation would work on a buffer bigger than eight bytes at a time.
+A **much** better implementation would also buffer the output bytes to reduce the number of single byte writes to the destination stream.

 ```C
     /* mmdecode.c - MeowMeow, a stream decoder/decoder */